Avaiga/taipy-doc/docs/manuals/studio/config/index.md

 Taipy Studio provides ways to design graphically Taipy application configurations.
-Within the Visual Studio Code environment, you can create configuration elements (for Data Nodes, Tasks, Pipelines, and Scenarios), specify the properties for those elements, and use a visual representation of those configuration elements as a graph.
+Within the Visual Studio Code environment, you can create configuration elements (for Data Nodes, Tasks, and Scenarios), specify the properties for those elements, and use a visual representation of those configuration elements as a graph.

 <p align="center">